Infinite dimensional weak Dirichlet processes, stochastic PDEs and optimal control: Abstract

 \section{Abstract}

 The present paper continues the study of infinite dimensional calculus via regularization, started by C. Di Girolami and the second named author, introducing the notion of \emph{weak Dirichlet process} in this context.
 Such a process $\X$, taking values in a Hilbert space $H$, is the sum of a local martingale and a suitable {\it orthogonal} process. \\ The new concept is shown to be useful in several contexts and directions.
-On one side, the mentioned decomposition appears to be a substitute of an It\^o's type formula applied to $f(t, \X(t))$ where $f:[0,T] \times H \rightarrow \R$ is a $C^{0,1}$ function and, on the other side, the idea of weak Dirichlet process fits the widely used notion of \emph{mild solution} for stochastic PDE.
+On one side, the mentioned decomposition appears to be a substitute of an It\^o's type formula applied to $f(t, \X(t))$ where $f:[0,T] \times H \rightarrow \R$ is a $C^{0,1}$ function and, on the other side, the idea of weak Dirichlet process fits the widely used notion of \emph{mild solution} for stochastic evolution equations on infinite dimensional Hilbert spaces, including several classes of stochastic partial differential equations (SPDEs).

 As a specific application, we provide a verification theorem for stochastic optimal control problems whose state equation is an infinite dimensional stochastic evolution equation.

 {\bf KEY WORDS AND PHRASES:} Covariation and Quadratic variation; Calculus via regularization; Infinite dimensional analysis; Tensor analysis; Dirichlet processes; Generalized Fukushima decomposition; Stochastic partial differential equations; Stochastic control theory.